TechShreyash/AutoAnimeBot/README.md

 * Fully Automated Channels
 * Download Latest Aired Animes As Soon As They Release
-* Download Latest Subsplease Releases On Telegram
+* Download Latest AnimePahe Releases On Telegram
-* In Built Encoder, To Compress The Videos
+* Live upcoming releases of subsplease
+* Improved queue and sorting system of episodes

 <hr>

 ### 🎉 Upcoming Updates

-* Feature to show the upcoming releases of subsplease (will update everyday)
-* Now instead of only uploading the latest releases of subsplease, bot will also upload some random other animes from subsplease that are completed already
+* Now instead of only uploading the latest releases of AnimePahe, bot will also upload some random other animes from AnimePahe that are completed already
-* Improved queue and sorting system of episodes
 * Will try to also add a feature to let users search a anime upload in channel, if not uploaded then users can request the anime to get uploaded and that will be automatically added to the queue

 <hr>